Global classification of generic multi-vector fields of top degree: Introduction

 I would like to express my deep gratitude to R. L. Fernandes for the many valuable discussions that helped to clarify several aspects of the present work.
-I would also like to thank both A. Serra for his remarks about the Casimir group and A. Ibort for his useful comments.
+I would also like to thank A. Serra for his remarks about the Casimir group, A. Ibort for his many useful comments and the referee for her/his valuable suggestions.
 Finally, I would like to thank the Instituto Superior T\'ecnico de Lisboa for its hospitality during my stay there.